 8. Burger King

 Burger King communicates with its audience through a visual metaphor during Easter.
-Since the hamburger fast-food chain is open during Easter, they turned their burger to look like an egg.
+Since the hamburger fast-food chain is open during Easter, they turned a burger to its side to resemble the shape of an egg.
 A perfect representation of the traditional Easter Sunday egg hunting.

 Here’s another example of a visual metaphor in advertising that banks on simplicity.
 McDonald’s is known for its innovative advertising designs, and this one is no exception.